nbasilico/debian-mips/guides/install.md

    cd debian-mips
    ```

-3. We shall perform a netboot of installation, so we need to get the initrd file and the kernel image.
+3. We shall perform a netboot based installation, so we need to get the initrd file and the kernel image.
 The initrd (initial RAM disk) will be used by the kernel as a root file system and, basically, contains our Debian installer.
 The kernel image is the one provided for the MIPS Malta board.
+We'll use the mipsel architecture (i.e. little endian MIPS, which has a bit more extensive support), but you may choose any other on your discretion.
    ```sh
    # download initrd and kernel image
    wget -r -np -nd -A 'initrd.gz' -A 'vmlinu?-*-malta' 'http://ftp.debian.org/debian/dists/testing/main/installer-mipsel/current/images/malta/netboot/'